Prag8855/aab/content/guides/blue-card.md

 ### If you lose your job

 If you [lose your job](/guides/losing-your-job), your Blue Card stays valid.
 [Tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde) as soon as you can.
 In Berlin, they give you 6 months to find another job.
+In other cities, they give you at least 3 months.

 While you are unemployed, you can get [unemployment benefits](/glossary/ALG%20I).